FBakkensen/BCOutlookImport/README.md

 ## Usage

 1. Open a Customer Card or Customer List
+2. Find the "Email Drop" factbox for dragging and dropping emails
-2. Find the "Customer Emails" factbox
+3. Find the "Customer Emails" factbox to view imported emails
-3. Drag an email from Outlook and drop it onto the drop zone in the factbox
+4. Drag an email from Outlook and drop it onto the drop zone in the "Email Drop" factbox
-4. The email will be processed and appear in the list
+5. The email will be processed and appear in the "Customer Emails" factbox
-5. Click "View Email" to see details and attachments
+6. Click "View Email" to see details and attachments

 ## Technical Implementation